THE LIFELINE OF COASTAL WATERS

 - Invertebrates: sea urchins, sea stars, snails, worms

 Seagrasses play a pivotal role in enhancing water quality.
-By absorbing nutrients present in the water, they actively lessen the propagation of algae blooms and enhance water clarity.
+By absorbing nutrients in the water, they actively lessen the propagation of algae blooms and improve water clarity.
 In addition, they fulfill a crucial filtration function, extracting pollutants from the surrounding water.
 Seagrasses can remove up to 90% of the nitrogen and phosphorus from the water column.

 Economically, seagrasses wield substantial influence.
 They bolster various commercial and recreational fisheries, fostering thriving industries.
 Furthermore, they cultivate opportunities for tourism and recreation, further increasing their value.